 The components and what each one does

 • Voltage-divider gate bias (): sets the fixed gate reference .
-Because the gate draws no current (Gate oxide), these can be megohms, keeping input resistance high.
+The gate draws no current (Gate oxide), so these can be megohms, keeping input resistance high.
 See Voltage-divider bias.

-• Source resistor : provides DC Negative feedback so the operating point is set by resistors, not the spread-prone / ().
+• Source resistor : DC Negative feedback, so the operating point is set by resistors, not the spread-prone / ().
 The MOSFET biasing backbone.

-• Drain resistor : converts the signal drain current into the output voltage swing.
-The gain is (see Common-source amplifier); also sets how far the output can swing.
+• Drain resistor : converts the signal drain current into output voltage swing.
+Gain is ; also sets how far the output can swing.

 • Input coupling capacitor (signal source → gate): blocks DC, passes AC.
-It stops the source’s DC level from disturbing the carefully set while letting the AC signal through.
+Keeps the source’s DC level from disturbing while letting the AC signal through.
 See Coupling capacitor.

 • Output coupling capacitor (drain → load): blocks the drain’s DC bias from reaching the load, passes the amplified AC.

-• Source bypass capacitor (across , optional): shorts for AC so the full gain is recovered, while leaving in place for DC so the bias stabilisation survives.
-See Bypass capacitor.
-Without it the stage has Source degeneration (lower but more robust gain); with it, full gain.
+• Source bypass capacitor (across , optional): shorts for AC so the full gain comes back, while leaving in place for DC so the bias stabilisation survives.
+Without it the stage has Source degeneration (lower gain, but more stable); with it, full gain.

 Why this is the canonical circuit